rust-embedded/discovery/src/06-serial-communication/nix-tooling.md

 # \*nix tooling

-## Newer revisions of the micro:bit board
+## Connecting the micro:bit board

-With newer revisions, if you connect the micro:bit board to your computer you should see a new TTY device appear in `/dev`.
+If you connect the micro:bit board to your computer you should see a new TTY device appear in `/dev`.

 ``` console